Jyotika-Kalra/Capital-Bike-Share/README.md

 In the segmant of exploratory analysis, I analyzed data from 2011-12 using barplots, boxplots, pairplots, lineplots and scatterplots.
 While doing this analyze I used several metrics such as, average number of bike rentals in day/hour, average rental duration, average distance and average speed.
 Member type, season, month, weekday and weather these are the main dimensions used in analysis.

 # Facebook Prophet:
 Facebook’s Prophet library is designed to do Time Series forecasting and supports R and Python.
 In this stage, The full 2018-20 data from the company website were used to give a forecast using Facebook Prophet.
-We used this library-
+We used this library:

-to predict What the future bike sharing demand will look like for the next 3 months. to investigate Factors that contribute to demand. to find out the hidden opportunities for increasing demand.
+to predict What the future bike sharing demand will look like for the next 3 months.

+to investigate Factors that contribute to demand.

+to find out the hidden opportunities for increasing demand.

 # FlaskApp: